CISecurity/ControlsAssessmentSpecification/control-6/control-6.5.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Network
+	* - Users
-	  - Detect
+	  - Protect
-	  - 2, 3
+	  - 1, 2, 3

 Dependencies
 ------------
-* Sub-control 2.4: Track Software Inventory Information
+* Safeguard 4.1: Establish and Maintain a Secure Configuration Process
+* Safeguard 5.1: Establish and Maintain an Inventory of Accounts

 Inputs
 ------
+#. :code:`GV22`: Inventory of accounts
+#. :code:`GV3`: Configuration Standard

+Operations
+----------
 #.
-The total number of log producers (M1)
+Using :code:`GV22` identify and enumerate all administrative accounts (M1)
 #.
-The number of sensors correlated in a central service (M2)

-Operations
-----------
-N/A
+For each administrative account identified in Operation 1 check configurations in :code:`GV3`
+	#.
+Identify and enumerate administrative accounts properly configured to require MFA (M2)
+	#.
+Identify and enumerate administrative accounts not properly configure to require MFA (M3)

 Measures
 --------
-* M1 = Count log producers
+* M1 = Count of administrative accounts
-* M2 = Count of sensors correlated in a central service
+* M2 = Count of administrative accounts properly configured to require MFA
+* M3 = Count of administrative accounts not properly configured to require MFA

 Metrics
 -------

-Quality of Log correlation/aggregation
+Coverage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of log producers correlated in a central service to the total number
+	  - | The percentage of administrative accounts properly configured to
-	    | of log producers.
+	  - | require MFA.
 	* - **Calculation**
 	  - :code:`M2 / M1`